Obiohagwu/obiohagwu/_posts/2026-02-09-Your SAE looks solved. Your model disagrees.md

 ## Limitations (Things A Reviewer Should Hit Me For)

 - **Two model sizes in the main sweep** is not a scaling law fit.
 Fast3 adds a third mid-layer point but does not span depths.
 - **One SAE training seed per condition.** Bootstrap CIs reflect eval-batch variability, not training variability.
-All CIs overlap at every $$k$$.
+In Fast3 mid-only, all pairwise CIs overlap at every $$k$$; in Fast2 late depth, 70M-vs-410M CIs do not overlap at $$k=32,64,128,256$$.
 - **Fixed tool-training budget (10M tokens/SAE).** These are budgeted curves, not best-achievable.
 Alive fraction **often decreases with model size** in early/mid at low $$k$$ under this budget (with exceptions at higher $$k$$ / different depths), consistent with larger SAEs being relatively more undertrained under the same token budget.
 The observed $$CE_{rec}$$ gap may partly reflect differential undertraining rather than intrinsic representation difficulty.
 See the 100M-token check below.
 - **Late depth is confounded** (final block vs non-final), and late 70M runs show very low alive fractions consistent with undertraining.
 - **My $$CE_{rec}$$ definition is nonstandard.** It is not the ablation-normalized "CE loss recovered" used in Bricken et al. (2023), Gao et al. (2024), and SAE Lens.
 Do not compare magnitudes without converting.
 See Definitions section.